platformsh/platformsh-docs/CONTRIBUTING.md

 ---
 ```

 `title` sets the `<h1>` header for the page title, and weight defines in what order items in this subsection should be listed in the sidebar.
+Lower weights appear higher up in the sidebar.
 Here the new page will appear fourth under the **Languages** section.

 The new page will have the link `/languages/new_language.html`

-#### Adding subsections with pages
+### Adding subsections with pages

 If you are adding a new *subsection* to **Languages** section, you would instead need to add: